Adaptive thresholding for wavelet-based nonparametric heteroskedastic variance estimation on the sphere: Adaptive rates of convergence for variance estimation

-The second term, corresponding to $\widehat{g^2}$, has already been studied in detail in Lemma~\ref{lemma:quadraticrisk}, so it remains to control the first term.
-Once the risk of $\widehat{h}$ is bounded, the final rate for $\widehat{V}$ will be given by the slower of the two contributions.\\ To compute the risk of $\widehat{h}$, we follow the classical strategy used in nonparametric estimation on the sphere and more general manifolds.
-Similar calculations have been carried out in \cite{BKMP09,Dur16,WASA}, see also \cite{tsyb09}, leading naturally to the standard decomposition into stochastic and bias terms.
+The second term, corresponding to $\widehat{g^2}$, is bounded in $L^p$-risk by Lemma~\ref{lemma:quadraticrisk} with parameters $(\alpha, \rho)$.
+It remains to control the first term.
+Once the risk of $\widehat{h}$ is bounded, the final rate for $\widehat{V}$ will be given by the slower of the two contributions.

+To compute the risk of $\widehat{h}$, we follow the classical strategy used in nonparametric estimation on the sphere and more general manifolds.
+Similar calculations have been carried out in \cite{BKMP09,Dur16,WASA}, leading naturally to the standard decomposition into stochastic and bias terms.